 Figure 32.
-Internal Block of PFC Over- and Under-Voltage Protection
+PFC Over-and Under-Voltage Protection

-PFC Peak Current Limiting (CSPFC pin)
+PFC Peak Current Limiting (CSPFC Pin)

-During PFC stage switching operation, the PFC switch current is detected by a current-sense resistor on the CSPFC pin and the detected voltage on this resistor is delivered to an input terminal of a comparator and compared with a threshold voltage 0.6 V (typical).
-Once the CSPFC pin voltage is higher than the threshold voltage, PFC gate is turned off immediately.
+During PFC stage switching operation, the PFC switch current is detected by a current-sense resistor on the CSPFC pin and the detected voltage on this resistor is delivered to the input terminal of a comparator and compared with a threshold voltage of 0.82 V (typical).
+Once the CSPFC pin voltage is higher than the threshold voltage, the PFC gate is turned off immediately.